 Alright then, how can I get great pictures?

 Talk to us.
 Tell us what you like.
-Tell us about your venues and ideas for locations.
+Tell us about your venue and ideas for locations.

-Plan your day for photos.
-Allow plenty of time and let us help manage your time accordingly.
+Plan your day for photos and allow plenty of time and let us help manage your time accordingly.
 Have a few locations in mind and plan for travel.

 Our equipment is all pro level gear & brand is really a matter of preference.
 We ALWAYS carry back up gear.